arunlodhi/job-descriptions/tech/data-science-engineer.md

 - **Social Network Analysis:** Analyze social network data to understand user connections, influence, and community dynamics, providing insights to improve social engagement and user retention.

-- **A/B Testing and Experimentation:** Design and conduct A/B tests and experiments to evaluate the effectiveness of data-driven improvements and optimize the social commerce platform.
+- **A/B Testing and Experimentation:** Design and conduct A/B tests and experiments to evaluate the effectiveness of data-driven improvements and optimize the platform.

 - **Data Visualization and Communication:** Present findings and insights to stakeholders in a clear and actionable manner, leveraging data visualizations and reports.

-- **Collaboration:** Work closely with data scientists, software engineers, and product managers to integrate data-driven features into our social commerce platform.
+- **Collaboration:** Work closely with data scientists, software engineers, and product managers to integrate data-driven features into our platform.

 - **Performance Optimization:** Optimize data processes, models, and algorithms for scalability, efficiency, and real-time responsiveness.